redpesk-common/spawn-binding/docs/3-configuration.md

     query={"args":{"filename":"/etc/passwd"}}
 ```

-  Dynamic argument provided by the client to be used at childen launching time.
+  Dynamic argument provided by the client to be used at children launching time.
 Args is a json-array that SHOULD match with config command exec/args definition.
-Each argument contain within this array is check agains %patern% used within command definition.
+Each argument contain within this array is check again %pattern% used within command definition.
 If a label is missing then command is not started. 'verbose' is an extra builtin label that allows to over load command or sandbox verbosity level.

  ```
- Example: {"args":{"filename":"/etc/passwd", "verbosity":1}}
+ Example: {"args":{"filename":"/etc/passwd"}, "verbose":1}
  ```
 ### Api Response